aspiers/opensuse-spotify-installer/spec/README.md

 It may be under your `$HOME/rpmbuild` (for openSUSE).
 Or you can just use `/usr/src/packages` but it may require root permission.

-3. Download spotify deb from [http://repository.spotify.com/pool/non-free/s/spotify](http://repository.spotify.com/pool/non-free/s/spotify) and put it under `SOURCES`.
+Download spotify deb from [http://repository.spotify.com/pool/non-free/s/spotify](http://repository.spotify.com/pool/non-free/s/spotify) and put it under `SOURCES`.

-4. Download this spec and put it under `SPECS`.
+Download this spec and put it under `SPECS`.

-It has no actual dependencies, so we just start building it:
+It has no actual dependencies, so we just start building:

 		cd SPECS
 		rpmbuild -ba spotify.spec

 Generated packages will be under RPMS/x86_64 or RPMS/i586 directory.

-5. Use:
+Use:

 		sudo rpm -ivh --nodeps *.rpm